opensearch-project/documentation-website/_dashboards/dev-tools/run-queries.md

 ---
 layout: default
-title: Running queries in the console
+title: Running queries in the Dev Tools console
 parent: Dev Tools
 nav_order: 10
 redirect_from:
   - /dashboards/run-queries/
 ---

-# Running queries in the console
+# Running queries in the Dev Tools console

 You can use the OpenSearch Dev Tools Console to send queries to OpenSearch.